lvh/lvh.github.io/posts/secret-stores.md

 # Chicken versus egg

-At first sight, secret stores might sound like a fool's errand.
-Clearly, access to secrets is a sensitive operation that you want to properly authenticate.
+Secret stores might sound like an exercise in futility.
+Access to secrets is a sensitive operation that you want to authenticate.
 Machines authenticate themselves to other machines with high entropy secrets.
-So, you still need to give the machine a secret anyway—why not just give it all of them?
+So, you still need to give the machine a secret anyway—why not just give it all of the ones it needs anyway?

 There are plenty of useful features a secret store might get you: